-President, Humane Society of the United States; former Executive Dir. & National Dir., the Fund For Animals; former president, Animal Rights Alliance; former chairman, Animal Rights Network Inc.; former editor, The Animals’ Agenda magazine
+Alleged sexual predator; co-founder of Karner Blue Center for a Humane Economy; co-founder of Animal Wellness Action; former president and CEO, Humane Society of the United States; former executive director & national dir., the Fund For Animals; former president, Animal Rights Alliance; former chairman, Animal Rights Network Inc.; former editor, The Animals’ Agenda magazine

 Pacelle took the helm of HSUS in 2004 after being a part of the organization for a decade.
 Before HSUS, Pacelle worked at the Fund for Animals, which folded into HSUS in 2005.
 Pacelle, who is 49 years old, attended Yale University.
-He is married to Al Jazeera reporter Lisa Fletcher.
+He is married to former Al Jazeera reporter Lisa Fletcher and was previously married to singer Kirsten Rosenberg.

 The New Haven, CT -bred Pacelle attended Yale University and graduated with a Bachelor’s degree in environmental studies and history in 1987.
 By the time he graduated, Pacelle was already a radical activist.
 He was a vegan by 19 and, as a 21-year-old Yale student, Pacelle was arrested and charged with a misdemeanor for harassing hunters.
 He told the Associated Press that he questioned the hunters for eating Thanksgiving dinner “with blood on [their] hands.”
 At Yale, he formed the Student Animal Rights Coalition and wrote to outspoken University of North Carolina professor Tom Regan, describing his personal shift to a vegan lifestyle after he realized eating meat was “speciesist.”
 Pacelle now euphemistically refers to his Yale years as promoting animal “protection” instead of PETA-like animal rights.